Competitors outranking you?Expert Audit from £49 →

 4. W3Techs – Best for Web Technology Market Share Research

 W3Techs (Web Technology Surveys) is a free service that provides statistics on the usage of web technologies across the top 10 million websites.
-Unlike the other tools in this list, W3Techs is less about profiling individual sites and more about understanding broad industry trends—for example, what percentage of websites use WordPress, or how HTTPS adoption has changed over time.
+What surprised me about W3Techs is that it occupies a genuinely different niche from the other tools here—it is less about profiling individual sites and more about understanding broad industry trends, such as what percentage of websites use WordPress or how HTTPS adoption has changed over time.
+I found it useful for background research rather than for competitive intelligence.

 You can look up individual domains on W3Techs, but the primary value is in its market share data, which is updated regularly and freely accessible.
 There is no browser extension or API.